2021 Playford-to-the-Present (P2P) Ball

 - 2009: Dance Mistress – Annie Laskey.
 Music by The English Roses (Mary Ann Sereth, Walter Sereth, Guinevere Sanger, Mike Earls).

 - 2008: Dance Leader – Mary Devlin.
-Music by Cuckoo’s Nest (Frank Hoppe, Kurt McInnis, Ken Shaw, Jeff Spero).
+Music by Cuckoo’s Nest (Frank Hoppe, Kurt McInnis, Ken Shaw, Jeffrey Spero).

 - 2007: Dance Masters – James Hutson, Judee Pronovost, Ben Rotenberg.
 Music by Bonfire (Bonnie Insull, Richard Scher, Jon Berger).